mosip/mosip-infra/deployment/sandbox/README.md

 1. Check for errors in 'install-mosip-sandbox.log'.
 Got to the last time and check for 'failed=0' which indicates that there are no failures during the deployment.

+1. If there are no errors in the log, wait for 5 minutes for the kernel services to be up and running.

 ***

 #### Pre-registration
+1. Install the MOSIP Pre-registration component

        $ sudo sh install-mosip-pre-reg.sh

-MOSIP Pre-registration UI can be accessed using *http://\<hostname or ip address\>/pre-registration-ui*

-_Note : All log messages are log appended in 'install-mosip-sandbox.log'.
-Check for errors in 'install-mosip-sandbox.log'.
-Go to the last time and check for 'failed=0' which indicates that there are no failures during the deployment._
+1. Check for errors in 'install-mosip-sandbox.log'.
+Got to the last time and check for 'failed=0' which indicates that there are no failures during the deployment.

-***
+1. If there are no errors in the log, wait for 10 minutes for the pre-registration services to be up and running.

+1. MOSIP Pre-registration UI can be accessed through a browser using *http://\<hostname or ip address\>/pre-registration-ui*

 #### Registration Processor